University Greys: In popular culture

+In William Faulkner's 1936 novel Absalom, Absalom!, the characters Henry Sutpen and Charles Bon join the University Greys at the outbreak of the Civil War.

-The story of the University Grays is memorialized in an opera composed by Dr. Arthur Kreutz who was Professor of Music at the University of Mississippi using text from the book of the same name by Zoe Lund Schiller.
+The story of the University Greys is memorialized in an opera composed by Dr. Arthur Kreutz, who was Professor of Music at the University of Mississippi, using text from the book of the same name by Zoe Lund Schiller.
 The opera was published by Ricordi of New York in 1961.
 A copy of the score resides in the library of the Northern Illinois University.
 The opera was given its first performance in 1961 at the University of Mississippi under the auspices of the Department of Music.

 In Ventress Hall at the University of Mississippi, a stained glass window in Ventress Hall depicts a mustering of the University Greys.